-Most of us would agree that a clean home is a more pleasant — and healthier — place to live than one with dirt, mold and funky smells.
+Most of us would agree that a clean home is a more pleasant — and more healthful — place to live than one with dirt, mold and funky smells.

 Yet the cost of making your home sparkle is daunting if you rely on products from the cleaning supplies aisle of the supermarket or discount store.

-The truth is, you can easily do most cleaning jobs just as well using a few inexpensive household products rather than buying their mass-manufactured counterparts — and save a lot.
+The truth is, you can easily do most cleaning jobs just as well by using a few inexpensive household products rather than buying their mass-manufactured counterparts.
 Here are nine costly products you’ll never have to buy again:

 1. Swiffer WetJet refill